 Rev. Ed Keinath serves as Director of CrossLife Ministries, the counseling center of Ambassadors of Reconciliation in Seymour, Indiana.
 With an extensive background in marriage and family counseling, Ed’s work includes counseling, parenting education seminars, and grief support groups.
 He provides consulting to numerous church professionals, church lay leaders, Lutheran school faculty, and their families.
 He has served as a reconciler for the Lutheran Church–Missouri Synod and presently serves on the Commission on Ministerial Health of the Indiana District.
 Ed's experience includes working with conflicted churches, church schools, and other related groups, and he serves as a mentor and an adjunct instructor for Peacemaker Ministries.
 In addition, Ed serves as a pastor for St. Paul Lutheran Church in Jonesville, Indiana.
 He and his wife, Janeen, have five children: Joel, Daniel, Michael, Joshua, and Rachel, and seven grandchildren.

 Dwight Schettler serves as President of Ambassadors of Reconciliation and the Institute for Christian Conciliation.
 He joined the staff of Ambassadors of Reconciliation in February 2014 as Vice President for Advancement.
 He also served on AoR's Board of Directors.
 Prior to joining Ambassadors, Dwight served four years as Director of Training & Certification for Peacemaker Ministries.
 In this role he oversaw many facets of ministry delivery, including all foundational and advanced training courses, Peacemaker seminars, the annual Peacemaker Conference, the Certification Program, peacemaker field support, and Peacemaker University–Peacemaker Ministries’ new online e-learning portal.
-He teaches reconciliation seminars and training events around the country and remains an adjunct instructor for Peacemaker Ministries.
+He teaches reconciliation seminars and training events around the world.
 Dwight was introduced to biblical peacemaking as a party in a conflict where Ambassadors of Reconciliation led an intervention in his home church.
 He credits that experience as a turning point in his life.
 He is passionate about teaching and equipping others to be peacemakers who apply the power of the Gospel in their everyday lives.
 Prior to joining Peacemaker Ministries, he was with Hewlett Packard for more than 22 years, holding a variety of leadership positions, most recently being Director of Engineering in their Imaging and Printing business.
 Dwight and his wife Ruth have two children and two grandchildren.